Agilebase’s learner progression pathway enables you to transform your career. You can go from a citizen developer to a no-code software architect.

 - edit basic properties of the fields

-- assign privileges (up to edit) on those tables, using existing roles
+- assign privileges (up to edit) on those tables, using existing roles or direct user privileges

 - create tiles and delete tiles they’ve added themselves